vladajankovic/Arm-movement-coordination-assessment-software/README.md

 To install the software, simply download the appropriate archive for your OS, unpack it and run the executable file in the folder.
 ***
 ### 3. User interface overview
-The software consists of three user interfaces:
+The software consists of 3 user interfaces:
 + Main Menu
 + Training Module
 + Draw Test Module